Sep 20, 2023 Jambo

 People may lack the assurance or ability to participate in an engagement process.
 Conventional public gatherings can feel overwhelming to certain people.

-Actively seek input from marginalised groups and provide resources and support to help them participate effectively.
+Actively seek input from marginalized groups and provide resources and support to help them participate effectively.
 This may include training, childcare services, financial aid, or transportation assistance.

 Removing barriers to participation in community and stakeholder engagement is essential.